2BoysAndHats/minemon/README.md

 After opening the app, enter the code displayed into the box, and press connect.

-You can get the app on google play (link coming soon!!!)
+You can get the app on google play: https://play.google.com/store/apps/details?id=org.twoboysandhats.minemon